Skip to main content

 Iterate and improve

 The vibe coding loop: describe → review → refine.
 Keep going until you love it!
 You can send as many prompts to Gemini CLI as you want — there’s no limit on iterations.
+Speaking your requests often feels faster and more natural than typing them.

 Troubleshooting